ViciousBadger/larion-world-generation/README.md

 If you want a limited world size, check out the [Disc World](https://modrinth.com/datapack/larion-one-continent) add-on datapack!

 Please note that the mod is still in active development, future updates are nearly guaranteed to change how the world is generated.
 I would suggest not updating the mod on existing worlds unless your are okay with weird chunk borders.

 ## Features

-- The world is split into large continents with plenty of smaller islands in-between.
+- The world is split into landmasses of varying sizes with plenty of islands inbetween.
 - Temperature changes as you move north or south (z-axis).
     - If you travel far enough, it wraps back around.
     - Travelling east or west lets you stay in roughly the same temperature.
-    - Tropical and subtropical temperature zones have been "swapped".
+    - Tropical and subtropical temperature zones have been swapped so that jungle/savanna generates within deserts.
+(This is to closer match Earth's actual "biome layout" around the equator)
-- Mountains form large "chains" while often being broader and taller than vanilla.
+- Mountains are a more prominent terrian feature, forming massive ranges and often being broader and taller than vanilla.
-- World height is increased from 384 to 512 to fit the taller mountains and deeper caves
+- World height is increased from 384 to 512 to allow for taller mountains and deeper caves
     - Build height limit is 384, lowest point is -128.
-- An extra layer of gentle slopes on top of vanilla "offset" that makes flat areas sligthly hilly.
-- Less predictable biome shapes and placement.
-    - "Humidity" zones are weirder, sometimes small, sometimes large.
-    - Swamps and mangroves can only appear near sea level (coasts and rivers).
-    - Windswept terrain is more common and can appear anywhere.
 - Long, winding rivers that carve though terrain.
     - Sometimes rivers form strange "knots" that look like lakes.
     - Large lava rivers also flow near the bedrock layer..
+- Swamps and windswept terrain are somewhat more common and often appear in oblong patches instead of blobs.
 - Mushroom islands are more common, smaller and oddly shaped.
 - Numerous smaller tweaks!